Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/burglars-of-bohim/index.md

   A distress signal pulls Wildebyte into a new game.
 To solve a murder mystery where the rules always change---but which always ends by shooting the criminal.
 When misclick after misclick happens, they have one chance to outsmart their opponent or risk taking out their loved ones instead.

 blurb: |
-  A distress signal by Cookie Clicker brings Wildebyte into their surprising origin game.
+  A distress signal by Crooky Clicker brings Wildebyte into their surprising origin game.
 They must solve a murder mystery where the rules always change.
 The only rule that can't be changed?
 It must always end by shooting the criminal.

   When the wrong type of cookie is clicked too often, they have one chance to outsmart their opponent or risk taking out their own loved ones.